ktatar/MASOM/README.md

   - SOM-nodes.txt: Each line in this text file is the location of an SOM node in the multidimensional feature space.
 The first entry, index is the SOM node ID.
   - stats.txt: This file also contains the feature weights and statistics that are used to train the SOM.
 The statistics of the dataset allow us to normalize the feature dimensions for SOM training, and mean and standard deviation calculated over the training dataset for each given feature dimension.
 The feature weights are fixed, and the idea behind the weights is that all MFCC features should affect the training as if they are one timbre feature.

-## 5- Clustering
+## 6- Clustering

-After the Self-Organizing Map training, we can assign each audio segment to the SOM node that is the closest to the feature vector of the segment.
+After the Self-Organizing Map training, we can assign each audio segment and sample to the SOM node that is the closest to the feature vector of the segment.
 This is clustering, where each SOM node is an audio cluster with multiple audio segments from the training dataset.

 - Press Start to generate the clusters.

 This section creates clusters.txt in the dataset_folder/data.
 In the clusters.txt, the first number is the SOM node ID, and the rest of the numbers are the indexes of the audio segments in the data-concatenated.txt file.

+## 7- Analyze recordings in the forms folder

+This section applies segmentation and audio feature extraction to the recordings in the folder "forms".
+MASOM require this process to create musical structure from these recordings.
+This algorithm of this step is almost the same as step 2.

-## 6 - Musical Structure
+## 8 - Musical Structure

-After you complete all previous sections, this 6th step is rather easy.
+After you complete all previous sections, this step is rather easy.
 Just click the start button, and press the save button when it is done.
 This creates the file VMM-training-SOM-seq.txt in the agent_folder/data location.
 MASOM uses this file to train the statistical sequence modelling algorithms, specifically factorOracle and Variable Markov Models.

 This section converts the original songs in the training dataset to a sequence of SOM nodes.
-In the previous section, each audio segment is associated to an SOM node as a result of the clustering.
-Going back to the original songs, we use the original order of audio segments, and replace the segments with their associated SOM node numbers.
+This section uses the original order of audio segments, and replace the segments with their associated SOM node numbers.
 This results in a representation of musical form where each number is a cluster (type) of sounds.

 ========================